"Nothing in Biology Makes Sense Except in the Light of Evolution." -- Dobzhansky (1973)

 From 1958 to 1963, Dobzhansky selectively bred fruit flies until the experimental group and the control group could no longer successfully interbreed.
 Male offspring were sterile after a crossing between a parent of the control group and a parent of the experimental group, and the males and females of the experimental group developed a "lack of interbreeding affinity" towards those of the control group.
 In plain English, he artificially induced a speciation event.
 The tendency of hybrids (especially males) to be sterile is an example of Dobzhansky's postzygotic isolation mechanisms.

-Throughout his career, Dobzhansky wrestled with the perplexing demon which bedeviled Darwin (and every other evolutionary biologist for over 150 years): if selection pressures reduce variation, then why is there so much of it observed in nature?
+Throughout his matchless career, Dobzhansky wrestled with the perplexing demon which bedeviled Darwin (and every other evolutionary biologist for over 150 years): if selection pressures reduce variation, then why is there so much variation observed in nature?

 1. Genetics and the Origin of Species (1937) "Since, furthermore, the only known mode of the origin of the gene variability is through mutation, it is justifiable to suppose that the variability in question arose ultimately by occurrence of mutants in nature."

 2. Regarding the nature and identity of isolating mechanisms, Dobzhansky turned out wrong.
 He included features of the environment (such as mountain ranges) which restrict interbreeding between populations.
-Today, only factors exclusively tied to genetics are considered as proper isolating mechanisms.
+Today, only factors exclusively tied to genetics are considered isolating mechanisms - proper.

 "Dobzhansky, the key figure in the transition, discovered that his favorite example of potential nonadaptation needed to be reinterpreted in selectionist terms.
 In 1937, he had attributed differences in inversion frequencies within natural populations of Drosophila to genetic drift, but he then discovered (see 1951) that these frequencies fluctuate in a regular and repeatable way from season to season, and decided (with evident justice) that they must be adaptive." -- Gould